nmbell/powdrgit/README.md

 ----------------------------------------------------------------------------------------------------

 ## RELEASE HISTORY
+### 1.1.2 (2022-06-11)
+- Update logo file path for PowerShellGallery.com.
+- Update functions:
+  - Invoke-GitClone:
+    - Fix logic bug for determining RepoName when it contains '.git'

 ### 1.1.1 (2021-12-09)
 - Add wide and list formats and separate format definitions into one file per class.
 - Update manifest so PowdrgitArgumentCompleters.ps1 does not appear in Get-Module results.